Kutsher's Hotel: Sports

-Milton Kutsher was active in sports circles, making the hotel the Catskills home of legendary Celtics coach Red Auerbach and Hall of Famer Wilt Chamberlain, who worked as a bellhop there.
+Milton Kutsher was active in sports circles, making the hotel the Catskills home of legendary Celtics coach Red Auerbach, Hall of Famer Wilt Chamberlain, who worked at Kutsher's as a bellhop, and Hall of Famer, Joe Lapchick, who played for the Original Celtics and coached the New York Knicks.
 There was the Maurice Stokes Benefit All-Star Game, a charity basketball game that once attracted the top pro players.
 Muhammad Ali trained at Kutsher's, as did other world boxing champions, such as Floyd Patterson and Leon Spinks.
 Kutsher was an avid sports fan, and also saw sports as a way to bring young people to the resort.
 The Maurice Stokes Game, which raised funds for the injured professional basketball player Maurice Stokes and raised funds for needy former players from the game's earlier days, was sponsored in part, by Kutsher's and played at either the hotel or the Kutsher's Sports Academy.
 The game is said to have "rivaled the NBA All-Star game in talent."
 In the 1990s, the basketball exhibition spawned the Maurice Stokes/Wilt Chamberlain Celebrity Pro-Am Golf Tournament.

 Part of the hotel's empire included the Kutsher's Camp Anawana and Kutsher's Sports Academy.

 In the 1950s, other hotels were focused on building indoor pools for their guests.
 Milton Kutsher insisted on building a golf course on the property instead of being part of a group planning on building a course in Loch Sheldrake together.
 He persevered and the “resort’s 6,843-yard greens became one of the top courses on the East Coast and a major draw for the hotel.”